move to Spain

 4. Watch Youtube videos and TV shows or movies in Spanish

 5. Get out there and practice!
-Find Spanish-speaking friends who don’t speak English – and then you’ll be forced to learn.
+Find Spanish-speaking friends who don’t speak English (then you’ll be forced to learn)

 Once your visa is approved (and you set foot in Spain), you can start looking for a place to live.
 Woohoo!

-In order to get your NIE and residency card (aka your TIE), you’ll need to get empadronamiento (more on that below), for which you will need to have an address.
-But it’s kinduva catch 22 – because in order to rent an apartment in Spain, you will likely need your NIE.
+In order to get your NIE and residency card (aka your TIE), you’ll have to get empadronamiento (more on that below), for which you will need to have an address.
+But it’s kind of a catch 22… because in order to rent an apartment in Spain, you will likely need your NIE.

-One option is just to rent a place temporarily on Airbnb or Badi (for private rooms).
-Or you could check out Facebook groups of people subletting their apartments (or rooms) for the short term.
-But not everyone will agree to this so just make sure beforehand that you can use their address for “empadronamiento.”
+One option is just to rent a place temporarily and use the address for empadronamiento.
+But not everyone will agree to this, so make sure you check with the landlord beforehand.
 If you know people in Spain, you could also borrow their address temporarily until you get everything sorted.

-When I arrived in Barcelona, I ended up just renting a room in a shared flat (through the app, Badi) and was able to get empadronamiento that way.
+When I arrived in Barcelona, I rented a room in a shared flat (through the app, Badi) and was able to get empadronamiento that way.

 Holiday destinations (like Cadiz and Mallorca) offer short-term rentals from September to June.
 That way, landlords can jack up the prices for the summer.